mammaldiversity/mdd_app/README.md

-# test_mdd
+# mdd_app

-A project to test mammal diversity mobile app.
+An app for viewing mammal diversity database.

+Work in progress.